COPD can take your breath away. Experiencing flareups?

 Plus, no cost to you.

-- 85 to 90 percent of all COPD cases are caused by cigarette smoking.
-But you can develop COPD even if you are a nonsmoker through exposure to secondhand smoke, chemicals, gases, air pollution, and dust – a higher risk for certain occupations.
+85 to 90 percent of all COPD cases are caused by cigarette smoking.
+But you can develop COPD even if you've quit smoking or have been exposed to secondhand smoke, chemicals, gases, air pollution, and dust – a higher risk for certain occupations.

 COPD can be treated, but some people still experience flareups despite stable therapy.
 More research is needed so better treatment options can be available for people with COPD in the future.